-- 1. Students who withdraw officially on or before Friday, October 1, will be refunded 75 per cent of the tuition fee. - 2.
-When the College cancels a course because of insufficient enrollment, a full refund will be made.
+- 1. Students who withdraw officially on or before Friday, February 18, will be refunded 75 per cent of the tuition fee. - 2.
+When the College cancels a course because of insufficient enrollment, a full refund will be made. - 3.
+Students who change from credit to audit status on or before Friday, February 18, will be refunded 75 per cent of the difference between full credit and audit tuition.